 Mil-C-26074 all Classes & Grades, AMS 2404 and ASTM B733

 Electroless nickel is a plating process which deposits an even layer of a nickel-phosphorous alloy on a part.
 It’s properties include corrosion resistance, hardness, and abrasion resistance.
 A typical thickness of plating varies from 0.000050″ to 0.002″ thick.
 The beauty of this process as compared to electrolytic processes is that the coating builds up evenly on all surfaces the solution touches with adequate circulation.

-Our process deposits approximately a 92% nickel/8% phosphorous coating which is considered a “mid-range” alloy.
-Other processes with less phosphorous produce coatings with less corrosion resistance and more hardness and process with more phosphorous produce coatings with more corrosion resistance and less hardness.
+Our process deposits approximately a 93% nickel/7% phosphorous coating which is considered a “mid-range” alloy.
+Other processes with less phosphorous produce coatings with less corrosion resistance and more hardness.
+Processes with more phosphorous produce coatings with more corrosion resistance and less hardness.

-Our electroless nickel deposit as plated has a hardness of about 45 Rc and it can be baked to produce a hardness between 50 and 55 Rc.
+Our electroless nickel deposit as plated has a hardness of about Rc 45 and it can be baked to produce a hardness between Rc 50 and 55.

 QQ-N-290 and AMS 2424